ianbone1/ClanLodging/README.md

+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+## To start app

+### `npm install`

+ To install dependencies

+### `Launch API/DB`

+ Initiate the DB with command `createdb hotelmanager3000 -U Postgres` Start API by running the HotelserverApplication found in the hotelserver folder then src/main/java/com.codeclan.hotelserver

 ### `npm start`